dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 #### Changes:

+* **Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
+If you use rooms with Font Awesome (FAS/FAR) icons you need to replace them with Material Design (MDI) icons!!
+(If you want to use FA icons, please look [here](../how-tos/how-to-choose-icon.md)).**
 * Changed some translation loadings, because from HA 0.109 its changed.
 * Added option to have house information favorites on the homepage.
 * Removed Mini Graph Cards so the plugin is no longer needed.
 I  now use the default HA sensor card.
-* Replaced all Font Awesome icons with Material Design Icons, so FA is no longer needed (you can still use it yourself and override icons with FA icons
 * Fixed all translations for HA 0.110.
 * Some small speed improvements.
 * Some small bug fixes for HA 0.110.